-In conclusion, it is staff's opinion that the application as submitted does not meet the intent of the PPS, however, the modified amendments, contained as Attachments E and F, generally meet the intent of both the Planning Act and the PPS.
-The modified amendments are proposing development on an existing lot that will support a gentle intensification within a settlement area and that no new development or recognition of uses within the Hazard Land designation and zone is recommended.
+In conclusion, it is staff's opinion that the application as submitted does not meet the intent of the PPS, however, the modified amendments, contained as Attachments E and E, generally meets the intent of both the Planning Act and the PPS.
+The modified amendments are on the basis that it is proposing a development on an existing lot that will support a gentle intensification within a settlement area and that no new development or recognition of uses within the Hazard Land designation and zone is recommended.